 A broken or detached toenail can be painful.
-If the toenail is falling off, it is usually safe for a person to remove it with clean hands or tweezers.
+If the nail is falling off, there are various things that a person can do.

 Detached toenails will typically grow back within a year and a half.

 A detached toenail can result from an injury or infection.
 Fungal infections or injuries may require additional medical attention to help ensure the toenail grows back properly.

 In this article, we discuss what to do when a toenail is falling off.
 We also look at what causes a detached toenail and when to see a doctor.

 When the toenail begins to fall off, a person may be advised to seek medical attention.

 However, in the first instance, they may start treatment on the toenail by:

 - using a file to remove rough edges

 - covering the area with a bandage

 - avoiding the removal of any remaining nail